masa-su/pixyz/README.md

 So now, let's create a deep generative model with Pixyz!

 Here, we consider to implement a variational auto-encoder (VAE) which is one of the most well-known deep generative models.
-VAE is composed of a inference model q(z|x) and a generative model p(x,z)=p(x|z)p(z), which are defined by DNNs, and this objective function is as follows.
+VAE is composed of a inference model q(z|x) and a generative model p(x,z)=p(x|z)p(z), each of which is defined by DNN, and this objective function is as follows.

 <img src="https://latex.codecogs.com/gif.latex?{\cal&space;L}(x;&space;\phi,&space;\theta)&space;=&space;E_{q_\phi(z|x)}[\log\frac{p_\theta(x,z)}{q_\phi(z|x)}]" /> (1)